-At All Saints', we follow the agreed Local Syllabus for RE and the Understanding Christianity publication.
-This provides us with a breadth of key learning skills for all major world religions (with some units providing children with knowledge about other faiths and denominations) .
-Our children also have the opportunity to visit different places of worship, partake in Godly Play at another local Church school and work with the Hand to Mouth team to further enhance our RE curriculum.
+At All Saints', we follow the Leeds York RE Syllabus and the Understanding Christianity publication.
+This provides us with a breadth of key learning skills for all major world religions (with some units providing children with knowledge about other faiths and denominations).
+Our children also have the opportunity to visit different places of worship, partake in our Pupil Ministry and work with the Hand to Mouth team to further enhance our RE curriculum.

 Religious Education Overview